Heart Attitudes – How to Heal Our Hearts

 Scriptures: Matthew 15:19, Matthew 5:7, Matthew 18:33-35, Matthew 5:8, Matthew 23:25-28, Job 42:5

-In the story “The Lord of the Rings,” there is a section where Froto and his friends are setting around a campfire during their journey to destroy the evil master ring.
-The dark riders came and Froto steped into the dark side.
-There he was pierced by the knife of a dark rider.
+In the story “The Lord of the Rings,” there is a section where Froto and his friends are sitting around a campfire during their journey to destroy the evil master ring.
+The dark riders came, and Froto stepped into the dark side.
+There, he was pierced by the knife of a dark rider.
 The point of the knife broke off in the wound and worked its way toward Froto’s heart.
 Froto became very sick, but before the point could get to Froto’s heart, the point was removed.
 Froto didn’t realize the danger of the knife point.
 Once removed, Froto was able to continue his journey to destroy darkness.

 Matthew 15:19 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.

 We will become what we detest.
 The broken point will cause infection in our spiritual being.
 Our vision will be blurred.
-We will become cold to the things of God and our journey to destroy darkness will stop.
-3. Not only have we been pierced, we have pierced others with our words and things we have done.
-Usually this is not intentional, but nonetheless it happens.
-We have caused others to hurt, blur, become cold, and stopped their journey and purpose.
+We will become cold to the things of God, and our journey to destroy darkness will stop.
+3. Not only have we been pierced, but we have pierced others with our words and things we have done.
+Usually, this is not intentional, but nonetheless, it happens.
+We have caused others to hurt, blur, become cold, and stop their journey and purpose.
 What we say and do have eternal consequences.
 4. Once the point of the broken knife has been removed and the wound washed, we can resume our journey to destroy darkness.

 Heart Attitudes